This is the first in a series of three posts on Urbit address space. See also part 2 and part 3.

 We’ve often said that Urbit address space, particularly stars and galaxies, have intrinsic value that should be understood beyond simply the price of the planets they contain.
 Another way of putting this is that, because stars and galaxies are infrastructure nodes, they’re uniquely positioned to generate cash flow from activities on the network beyond simply selling their planets.

+This cash flow won't likely come from passive activity, but from actively working to develop businesses located on stars and galaxies.
 Let’s dig a bit deeper into these activities through the lens of some analogues to the existing world.

 We’ve often compared Urbit ID to the IPv4 and IPv6 systems.
 In this scheme, galaxies are much like /8 blocks of IPv4 addresses, while planets are much like individual IP addresses.
 The difference is that IP addresses are rarely owned by end users, and they’re typically assigned dynamically, so they tend to change.
 This is why IP addresses can’t be used to accrue reputation for end users or to prevent spam.
 It’s worth noting that while most of us don’t own our IP addresses; they are currently traded on the open market.
 As of the time of this writing, individual addresses are selling for ~$20. /8 blocks are extremely valuable, and none are currently on the market.